JustinLindsey/BellaBeat-Case-Study/README.md

 The tools that I chose to use during this case study included **MySQL Workbench, Excel, and Tableau.** SQL for easy analysis and Tableau for visualizations of my findings.

 ### ***Transforming the data and checking for errors***
+I began by opening the five CSV files I chose in Excel.
+With using MySQL Workbench, I know that empty cells do not automatically convert to NULL values so I manually put those in before moving the files to SQL.
+I also changed the formatting of the dates column from 'mm-dd-yy' to ''yyyy-mm-dd hh:mm:ss' to stay consistent and make the converting of datatypes easier.
+The last thing I did in excel was change the titles of the columns for efficiency with writing my queries.

+After the cleaning in Excel, it is time to do a bit of validation and cleaning in SQL.
+For the full cleaning script click [Here](https://github.com/JustinLindsey/BellaBeat-Case-Study/blob/main/BellaBeatsCleaning.sql)